On the physics of nested Markov models: a generalized probabilistic theory perspective

-The original derivation of Verma constraints is restricted to Bayesian networks~\cite{robins1986new,verma1990equivalence}.
-In this proof, besides the observed variables, the latent variables are also characterized as classical random variables.
-Verma constraints are obtained by decomposing the overall distribution of all the variables with respect to the usual Markov condition, applying the Bayes rule, and finally marginalizing over the distribution of latent variables.
-It is less clear whether Verma constraints and hence the nested Markov model remain valid for GPT causal theories.
-As suggested by the proven validity of d-separation in GPTs~\cite{henson2014theory}, it is tempting to consider the Verma constraints as properties inherent to a causal structure, independent of the underlying physical theory.
-Here, we confirm this statement positively.
+Is the assumption of classicality of the latents critical to the derivation of Verma constraints?
+Or, perhaps Verma constraints and even the nested Markov model remain valid for GPT causal theories?
+As suggested by the proven validity of $d$-separation in GPTs~\cite{henson2014theory}, the possibility that Verma constraints might be properties inherent to a causal structure \emph{independent of the underlying physical theory} is a tantalizing prospect.
+Here, we affirm that this is indeed the case.

 \begin{theorem}[Nested Markov property in GPTs] Consider a causal structure defined by DAG $G$, where the latent variables represent physical states in some GPT.
-Any possible probability distribution over the observable vertices satisfies all the Verma constraints for $G$.
-Consequently, $\GPT(G)\subseteq\NEST(G)$. \end{theorem}
+Any possible probability distribution over the observable vertices satisfies all the nested Markov constraints for $G$.
+Formally, $\GPT(G)\subseteq\NEST(G)$. \end{theorem}

-In previous studies, a graph-based recursive procedure was proposed to find all the Verma constraints~\cite{tian2002testable,evans2017margins}.
-Previous research has proven this procedure's validity under classical physical theory, where the observed distribution can be described by a Bayesian network.
-We prove this graph-based procedure remains valid theory-independently, leading to Theorem~\ref{thm:nested}.

-As an example, we show how the procedure works for the mediation test in GPTs, whose causal structure is depicted in Fig.~\ref{fig:Verma}(a).
-Suppose there is a probability distribution $p(x,a,b,c)$ among observed variables.
-When the DAG represents a classical Bayesian network, then $p(x,a,b,c)$ represents a marginal distribution of $p(x,a,b,c,\lambda)$, where $\lambda$ corresponds to the latent random variable $\Lambda$.
-Graphically, we may depict the marginal distribution $p(x,a,b,c)$ as a marginal DAG (mDAG) in Fig~\ref{fig:Verma}(b), where the latent variable $\Lambda$ being marginalized over is replaced with a bi-directed edge~\cite{evans2016graphs,evans2017margins}.
-Applying the Bayes rule to the joint probability of all the variables and finally marginalizing the latent variable, $p(x,a,b,c)$ can be factorized as: